During the COVID-19 pandemic, classes will be in a hybrid, online and face-to-face format.

 To become certified in Ohio you must attend an approved training program, submit an online application to Ohio Board of Nursing, and meet all requirements to obtain a certificate.

 - Completed physical and updated immunization, including TB testing

 - A copy of a high school diploma or GED documentation

 - A copy of the applicant’s government-issued photo identification to verify 18 years of age

 - A 75 percent competency level in each skill evaluation

 - Acceptable BCI (civilian) and FBI (federal) criminal records check, before participating in the community-based practicum (not included in the cost of tuition)

 - See Program Administrator

-Application fee of $250.
-Program tuition is $3,100 and covers all textbooks, materials and professional networking.
+Non-refundable application fee of $250.
+Full program tuition is $3,100 and covers all textbooks, materials and professional networking.

 If you are currently employed in the health care industry, please check with your employer to see if there is any assistance with some or all the cost of tuition.